checkmarx-ltd/cx-flow/docs/Bug-Trackers-and-Feedback-Channels.md

 * open-status → this is a list of the available status an issue can be in that indicate the issue is still in **open** state according to Jira
 * closed-status → this is a list of the available status an issue can be in that indicate the issue is still in **closed** state according to Jira

+**Note:**
+* Issues that have been marked as not exploitable will not be closed if their Jira status does not match any of the list of available open-status issues.
-Note that CxFlow ignores case when comparing statuses.
+* CxFlow ignores case when comparing statuses

 ### <a name="fields"> Fields</a>
 * **type**